 In this problem based learning course, students engage in small and large group learning to analyze cases.
 Emphasis is placed on occupation-based intervention planning with particular consideration of contextual factors.
 Course Information: Satisfactory/Unsatisfactory grading only.
-Prerequisite(s): Satisfactory completion of OT 502; and grade of C or better in OT 524 and grade of C or better in OT 526.
+Prerequisite(s): Satisfactory completion of OT 502; and grade of C or better in OT 524 and grade of C or better in OT 526 and grade of C or better in OT 529.